caloon/UnsupportedOSVersionAlert/README.md

 ## Implementation
 - Drag the UnsupportedOSVersionAlert.swift file into your project
-- Make your initial view controller a delegate of OSVersionCheckerDelegate
+- Make your initial VC a delegate of OSVersionCheckerDelegate
 ```
 class ViewController: UIViewController, OSVersionCheckerDelegate
 ```

-- Implement the delegate method
+- Implement the delegate method in your VC
 ```
 func didCheckOSVersion(supported: Bool) {
      if !supported {